apify-projects/scraping-amazon-article/readme.md

 ## Introduction

 In this guide, we'll be extracting information from Amazon product pages using the power of [TypeScript](https://www.typescriptlang.org) in combination with the [Cheerio](https://cheerio.js.org) and [Crawlee](https://crawlee.dev) libraries.
 We'll explore how to retrieve and extract detailed product data such as titles, prices, image URLs, and more from Amazon's vast marketplace.
-So, buckle up as we delve into the fascinating world of web scraping!
+We'll also discuss how to handle potential blocking issues that may arise during the scraping process.

 ## Prerequisites